Mike-Do/spikeball-modeling/README.md

 - {SBSetup}

 {SBinitState}, {SBfinalState}, {SBvalidTransition} together construct the 3 main stages of the game: the start, the transitions between states in the middle, and the final state.
-Since there are several possible transition cases between states, we broke {SBvalidTransition> down to the following transition predicates: <serveTransition>, <SBnetTransition>, <SBgroundTransition>, <SBrallyTransition>, <SBfoulTransition>.
+Since there are several possible transition cases between states, we broke {SBvalidTransition} down to the following transition predicates: {serveTransition}, {SBnetTransition}, {SBgroundTransition}, {SBrallyTransition}, {SBfoulTransition}.

 <SBValidStates> specifies the constraints that need to hold for a state to be valid and ensures that all states in the game are valid.